ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/05-best-worst-average-cases.md

 For example, if we know that the array we want to sort is *almost sorted*, we can take advantage of the best-case running time of insertion sort.

 How about the worst case?
-The advantage to analyzing the worst case is that you know for certain that the algorithm must perform at least that well.
+The advantage to analysing the worst case is that you know for certain that the algorithm must perform at least that well.
 This is especially important for real-time applications, such as for the computers that monitor an air traffic control system.
 Here, it